Intercultural Communication and European Studies

 The international Master's degree programme in Intercultural Communication and European Studies (ICEUS for short) has been offered since the winter semester 1999/2000 and has already produced around 400 successful graduates.

-In the introductory phase, ICEUS was supported by the DAAD's International Programmes and the European Commission's Jean Monnet Project.
-The ICEUS programme was reaccredited in July 2012 for the period until September 2019.
+During the implementation phase (1999-2002), ICEUS was sponsored by the DAAD's International Programmes and the European Commission's Jean Monnet Project.
+The ICEUS programme is fully accredited and currently undergoing a new accreditation procedure.

 Objectives of the study programme